dktr0/estuary/client/src/Estuary/Languages/CineCer0/REFERENCE.md

 # Cinecer0 Reference

 The CineCer0 mini-language (pronounced “sin–ay–ser-oh”) language allows video files to b e projected temporally and geometrically, targeting similar functionality to that of [CineVivo](https://github.com/essteban/CineVivo), again with an economical Haskell-like notation.
+Additional functions that enable the audio of the video and add text on top of the video (or without any relationship with the video) have been implemented.

 ## Playing Videos

-"video.extension" --videos play as a string <br />
+"myVideo.extension" --videos play as a string <br />
 "videoURL" --you can add the URL to play videos <br />
+video "video.extension" -- function in which the explicit declaration of the type of signal ouput is declared <br />
 "" --empty state

+### Videos with Audio

+vol 0.5 $ "myVideo.extension" -- videos play with unmuted audio

 ## Image